Information for New Owners

 How can I access the Owner's Manual?

 Your Tesla Owner's Manual is accessible by logging into your Tesla Account.
-For Model S and Model X, you can access the Owner's Manual on your car touchscreen by tapping Controls > Settings > Owner’s Manual.
+You can also access the Owner's Manual on your car touchscreen by tapping Controls > Settings > Owner's Manual.

 How do I turn off my car?